Lisilin87/arkui/README.md

 ### Response:

-We thank the reviewer for underscoring the need for clearer technical pathways.
 Post fine-tuning, two error types dominate: unfaithful and context attention errors.
 To address the unfaithfulness issue, we suggest applying **reinforcement learning-based** optimization methods (e.g., REFF[1]).
 Context attention errors, on the other hand, essentially fall under the category of hallucination problems and can be mitigated using existing hallucination reduction techniques, such as **self-refinement**[2] and **context-aware decoding**[3].

 ## Suggestions 1 Deployment Safety Considerations